AphexIce/salamander-arduino/README.md

 ### Project Aims

 The aims of this project were to create a device which could be worn on a backpack to provide some basic information regarding temperature and altitude (and the possibility of extra functions later) in a waterproof enclosure, which is battery powered.
 In addition to this it would have to have the potential for the battery to be recharged via renewable energy.
+This would display the data on an OLED screen and incorporate a clock.

 #### Parts